drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 ### Management API / Persistence

-For the moment we store the tenant information in the same PostgreSQL instance which we use for devices.
-We use a simple foreign key constraint and "cascade deletes" from tenants to devices when deleting tenants.
+For the moment we store the application information in the same PostgreSQL instance which we use for devices.
+We use a simple foreign key constraint and "cascade deletes" from applications to devices when deleting applications.
 The plan is to re-iterate over the device registry later anyway to support integrating with other services.
 So we only make implement what really is necessary at this point.

-We create some basic CRUD HTTP APIs for the tenant and amend the device APIs with the "tenant" information.
+We create some basic CRUD HTTP APIs for the application and amend the device APIs with the "application" information.

 At this point, we ignore all RBAC or authorization of operations.
 We still require the user to authenticate in order to make changes, re-using the OAuth2 mechanisms that we already started to adopt.
 This might allow us later to re-use